"Love is patient. Love is kind, not arrogant,

 —Matthew 24:36

-In Brother John, I opened with wanting to share about his father, who was saved at the Final Hour— just weeks before he died from pancreatic cancer.
-When my third son went to ask for his future wife's hand in marriage, no one knew that just the next day, he would be given only a short time to live.
+When my third son went to ask for his future bride's hand in marriage, no one knew that the very next day, her father would be given only a short time to live.

 Jerry was terrified of dying.
-So, while trying to lend his support, my son remembered something he'd mentioned.
+So, while trying to support his fiancée, my son remembered something Gary had mentioned.
 Jerry said that if he were to speak to any pastor, it would be the pastor of the megachurch when he'd seen their commercials.
-If I had to guess, it was the style of preaching that stemmed from studying to be an attorney, so he'd present his case and let the jury, those listening, decide.
-Knowing Jerry was about to meet his Maker, my son called the senior pastor, knowing this was an eternity moment in time.
-Not only did the pastor agree to come right over, but his wife said she wanted to come along, too.
+If I had to guess, it was the preaching style that Gary was drawn to, which stemmed from studying to be an attorney.
+Each sermon presented his case to let the jury, those listening, decide.

 Guide my feet and